Asynchronous Context

 Expectations

-State is shared across synchronous boundaries
+State is shared across asynchronous boundaries

 Function composition